awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-troubleshooting.md

 ## Latest docker image mentioned in release notes not found from Dockerhub<a name="ContainerInsights-troubleshooting-docker-image"></a>

 We update the release note and tag on Github before we start the actual release internally\.
 It usually takes 1\-2 weeks to see the latest docker image on registries after we bump the version number on Github\.
 There is no nightly release for the CloudWatch agent container image\.
-You can build the image directly from source at the following location: [https://github\.com/aws/amazon\-cloudwatch\-agent/tree/master/amazon\-cloudwatch\-container\-insights/cloudwatch\-agent\-dockerfile](https://github.com/aws/amazon-cloudwatch-agent/tree/master/amazon-cloudwatch-container-insights/cloudwatch-agent-dockerfile)
+You can build the image directly from source at the following location: [https://github\.com/aws/amazon\-cloudwatch\-agent/tree/latest/amazon\-cloudwatch\-container\-insights/cloudwatch\-agent\-dockerfile](https://github.com/aws/amazon-cloudwatch-agent/tree/latest/amazon-cloudwatch-container-insights/cloudwatch-agent-dockerfile)

 ## CrashLoopBackoff error on the CloudWatch agent<a name="ContainerInsights-troubleshooting-crashloopbackoff"></a>

 If you see a `CrashLoopBackOff` error for the CloudWatch agent, make sure that your IAM permissions are set correctly\.
 For more information, see [Verify prerequisites](Container-Insights-prerequisites.md)\.

-## CloudWatch agent or FluentD pod stuck in pending<a name="ContainerInsights-troubleshooting-pending"></a>
+## CloudWatch agent or Fluentd pod stuck in pending<a name="ContainerInsights-troubleshooting-pending"></a>

-If you have a CloudWatch agent or FluentD pod stuck in `Pending` or with a `FailedScheduling` error, determine if your nodes have enough compute resources based on the number of cores and amount of RAM required by the agents\.
+If you have a CloudWatch agent or Fluentd pod stuck in `Pending` or with a `FailedScheduling` error, determine if your nodes have enough compute resources based on the number of cores and amount of RAM required by the agents\.
 Enter the following command to describe the pod:

 ```
 kubectl describe pod cloudwatch-agent-85ppg -n amazon-cloudwatch